NursingTracy Buller, Associate Professor of Nursing

 Joyce Hoffman, Associate Professor of Nursing

-Vicky Kirkton, Associate Professor, Director of RN to BSN Program
+Vicky Kirkton, Associate Professor of Nursing, Director of RN to BSN Program

 Beth Miller, Assistant Professor of Nursing

 Mark Moyer, Associate Professor of Nursing

 Brenda Srof, Department Chair, Professor of Nursing, Director of BS in Nursing